matteobarbera/mavlab_wiki_fork/Cyberzoo.md

 The Cyberzoo is an indoor arena where we perform our tests.
 It is equipped with a motion tracking system so that we may also record ground-truth data for validation.
 After reading this page you should be able to use the CyberZoo and perform flights, do measurements, read log files, interface with MATLAB, etc.

-**NOTE:**  this page already assumes you installed Paparazzi, which is the software we generally use to fly the drones.
+**NOTE:**  This page already assumes you installed Paparazzi, which is the software we generally use to fly the drones.
 If you haven't done so already, then read the [installation instructions](https://wiki.paparazziuav.org/wiki/Installation).

 # Getting started with Optitrack